 Provides electric vehicle users the ability to charge up at public curbside parking spaces.

-An initiative of to manage and regulate the District’s curbside and parking assets.
+An initiative to manage and regulate the District’s curbside and parking assets.

-The District Department of Transportation manages approximately 17,000 metered parking spaces across the District.
+DDOT manages approximately 18,000 metered parking spaces across the District.

 DDOT is using a method called performance-based parking to manage the on-street parking resources in pilot areas of the District.